jaxankey/Sankey-Flashcards/README.md

 Okay, so maybe assembling the URL is a bit painful, but once you have done this correctly, it is a permanent link that will update whenever you change your google sheet.
 Here are two examples of working URLs: [Full Address Style](https://jaxankey.github.io/Sankey-Flashcards/?https://docs.google.com/spreadsheets/d/1IfWy8aefe9aNUO3OJ2bKv2Vtb28eEx2XUfMyYPiZv8c/edit#gid=0) and the shorter [Document ID Style](https://jaxankey.github.io/Sankey-Flashcards/?1IfWy8aefe9aNUO3OJ2bKv2Vtb28eEx2XUfMyYPiZv8c).

 # Usage
  * After loading, the app will show you the "question" part of the "top card" from your "deck", which is the first entry (row 2, column A) in your sheet.
+You can also push `Shuffle` to shuffle the deck.
  * Tapping anywhere will reveal the "answer" (column B).
- * Based on how you did, you can decide how deep to push this card into the deck.
-The deeper you push it, the more your meaningless "score" increases.
+ * Based on how you did, you can decide how deep to push this card into the deck. `Redo` will push it 1 deep (you'll get it right after the next card), some buttons give ranges of depths, `???` will push it to a random location in the deck, and `Done` will push it to the bottom.

+I recommend using `Redo` until your answer is immediate and the card feel "boring".
+Then progressively increase its depth, waiting at each stage until it is again "boring".
+Your meaningless "score" will increase more depending on how deep you push each card.
+Obviously you can cheat and get an enormous score without learning anything, but if you use the system right, the score should give you a sense of how well your "workout" went.